• Skip to primary navigation

 What are DAA and SLA Authentications

-To prevent users from deviating from the stock offerings, many OEMs ships their devices with a locked bootloader.
+Many OEMs ship their devices with a locked bootloader to prevent users from deviating from the stock offerings.
 However, they still give users an option to bypass this restriction by unlocking the device bootloader.
 But there is no option as such when it comes to flashing firmware on a bricked device.
 With the addition of Download Agent Authentication and Serial Link Authentication, users might have a tough time unbricking their device.
 But why is that so?

-Well, the above two security mechanism now only allows the authorized users to carry out the flashing process onto bricked devices.
+The above two security mechanisms now only allow the authorized users to carry out the flashing process onto bricked devices.
 It performs a verification check by matching the decrypted string with the user account.
-If it founds out that the user’s account isn’t matching with the Mi authorized account, then it wouldn’t let you carry on with the flashing process.
+If it founds out that the user’s account isn’t matching with the Mi authorized account, it won’t let you carry on with the flashing process.
 But you could now keep all these worries to rest, as it is now possible to bypass DAA and SLA Authentication on Xiaomi, Poco, and Redmi devices.
 Let’s check out the required instructions for the same.

 Disable or Bypass DAA and SLA Authentication on Xiaomi, Poco, or Redmi devices